gilliorem/philosophers/README.md

 Thread is a unit of execution within a process.
 *What does that mean ?*

-A process has [1] to [many] threads
+A process has [1] to [many] threads.
-Threads run simultaneously.
-One program can execute multiple threads (concurrently), the `main()` being the #thread1.
-Unlike sequence programming, thread-programming will not execute the code in sequence (top down).
+Unlike a multi-sequence-program, a multi-threads-program will not execute the code in sequence (top down).
+One program can execute multiple threads concurrently.
+The main thread is the one running the program.

+In a multi-threading program,
-The instructions run synchronously (well not exactly), it depends on the OS scheduler.
+the instructions run synchronously (well not exactly), it depends on the OS scheduler.
 That means that it is out of our control.

-For instance, if we create 2 threads in our programm, #thread2 can run before #thread1 and, the next the program run, the OS scheduler might decide to run #thread1 first...
+For instance, if we create 2 threads in our program, #thread2 can run before #thread1 and, the next the program run, the OS scheduler might decide to run #thread1 first...
 "I thought that programming was deterministic."
 You were wrong.